-Breastfeeding: impact on oestrogen levels, the vagina and pelvic floor
+Breastfeeding: impact on estrogen levels, the vagina and pelvic floor

 A white balloon which is like a breast spills milk out onto a pink and coral abstract scape.

-As soon as the baby is out, oestrogen levels plummet to near menopausal levels, which leaves room for the milk-producing hormone, prolactin.
+As soon as the baby is out, estrogen levels plummet to near menopausal levels, which leaves room for the milk-producing hormone, prolactin.

-Prolactin levels stay high during nursing, however oestrogen levels stay low, which can cause some unexpected and unpleasant vaginal and pelvic floor symptoms.
+Prolactin levels stay high during nursing, however estrogen levels stay low, which can cause some unexpected and unpleasant vaginal and pelvic floor symptoms.

-Low oestrogen can result in a dry vagina, low libido, pelvic floor laxity/weakness and may prevent the return of normal periods.
-It can also result in vaginal microbiome problems, as oestrogen stimulates glycogen in vaginal cells, which is food for protective lactobacilli species.
+Low estrogen can result in a dry vagina, low libido, pelvic floor laxity/weakness and may prevent the return of normal periods.
+It can also result in vaginal microbiome problems, as estrogen stimulates glycogen in vaginal cells, which is food for protective lactobacilli species.

 Lactobacilli species are desirable vaginal microbes which keep pathogens away via several important mechanisms.
 If lactobacilli don’t have enough food (energy sources), their numbers will dwindle, leaving room for other microbes to take their place.